kngcr/kngcr.github.io/essays/with-bootstrap.md

 ## With Bootstrap…

+I can make use of utility classes to easily modify my webpage’s format.
+An example of this class in Bootstrap is the use of a div container, which affects the alignment of elements.
+This eliminates the need to write additional CSS for customization.

+## With Bootstrap…

 I can create responsive designs.
 UI Frameworks like Bootstrap offer built-in responsive UI elements that would otherwise take additional manual styling in HTML/CSS.
 It is important for web pages to be responsive because it allows for automatic adjustment to different screen sizes to benefit the user’s experience.
-Along with the previous point, the ability to apply a useful UI element easily speeds up the webpage development process.
+Along with the previous points, this easily speeds up the webpage development process.

 ## With Bootstrap…